Kutalia/react-betting-table/README.md

 # React Betting Table

-Render a scalable table containing odds about randomly generated matches.
-Odds keep changing using a loosely mocked WebSocket server based on EventTarget.
+Renders a scalable table containing odds about randomly generated matches.
+Odds keep changing using a loosely mocked WebSocket server based on EventTarget

+Match odds and scores are based on real statistics (like average goals per team during a Champions League).
+Heuristics are created by me, mostly based on `Math.random()`

+Additionally, users are able to select odds.
+Only single odd type selection is allowed per match

+All data is persisted during page refresh thanks to IndexedDB and Localstorage

+## Used technologies worth mentioning

 Based on [React-Virtualized](https://github.com/bvaughn/react-virtualized)

+[Worker Timers](https://www.npmjs.com/package/worker-timers) for keeping data updated even in background

 Assets from [Reshot](https://www.reshot.com)